-Located on the Colorado Plateau of southern Utah, the Bryce Canyon is actually a giant natural amphitheater filled with magnificent colorful spires and hoodoos.
+Located on the Colorado Plateau of southern Utah, the Bryce Canyon is actually a giant natural amphitheatre filled with magnificent colourful spires and hoodoos.
 Reaching up to 200 feet, they were created by the repeated freezing and melting of water.

 The Jurassic Coast near Lulworth in Dorset is home to the incredible Durdle Door.
 This limestone arch is almost 400 feet tall and is privately owned by the Welds, though it is open to the public.